 Don’t have a podcast app?
 No problem!
 If you listen primarily on your PC, go to http://podcast.stjohnsithaca.org/ to get every recording.

-As we enter this new decade, you are invited to listen to some recent anthem offerings (embedded below), read some recent stewardship reflections from members of St. John’s Church, visit our Youtube channel, or join us on Sunday mornings!
+As we enter this season, you are invited to listen to some anthems from past Lenten services (embedded below), read some recent stewardship reflections from members of St. John’s Church, visit our Youtube channel for more music, or join us on Face Book for Morning Prayer services in church are on hiatus.

 St. John’s Mission Committee has designated the 1st Sunday of the month as non-perishable food item donation week, and the 3rd Sunday as personal hygiene donation week, to help address needs of the Ithaca Kitchen Cupboard and the Catholic Charities of Tompkins Tioga (CCTT) Samaritan Center, the Your assistance is needed and appreciated!